typedb/typedb-docs/08-examples/01-phone-calls-schema.md

 ---
 pageTitle: Defining a Sample Schema
-keywords: grakn, examples, schema
+keywords: typedb, examples, schema
-longTailKeywords: grakn examples, grakn schema example
+longTailKeywords: typedb examples, typedb schema example
-Summary: Learn how to define a simple schema in Grakn.
+Summary: Learn how to define a simple schema in TypeDB.
 ---

 ## The Goal